Willett Pot Still Reserve

 Willett Pot Still Reserve Bourbon is brand of a bourbon whiskey produced in Bardstown, Kentucky by the Willett Distillery.

 It is a Kentucky straight bourbon whiskey brand introduced in 2008 and bottled at 47% abv, with 8–10 year aging.
 It is sold in glass 750 ml and 1.75 liter bottles.
 The company is identified on the product label as the Willett Distilling Company, which was the original name of the company until its name was changed in 1984 to Kentucky Bourbon Distillers, Ltd. (KBD).
-In October 2012, the company announced that it would return to using the Willett name as its primary business name.
+In October 2012, the company announced that it would return to using the Willett Distillery name as its primary business name.
 Recent bottlings are identified on the labels as a small batch bourbon, whereas it was originally released as a single barrel bourbon.

 Willett Pot Still Reserve is bottled in a decorative decanter that received a "double gold" award for packaging design at the 2008 San Francisco World Spirits Competition.
 In addition to the double gold medal for packaging, the product was also awarded a gold medal for taste at the event.

 Malt Advocate Magazine rated Willett Pot Still Reserve at 90 ("outstanding") on a 100-point rating scale in January 2008.
 It also included the brand in its 2008 Whisky Awards as one of the top ten new whiskies for 2008.

 Although the company has had the word distillery or distillers in its name (and similarly uses "distilling company" in the various company names that it prints on labels), it did not actually operate as a distillery in the period between the early 1980s and January 2012.
 The company has been refurbishing and enhancing its prior distillery plant, and resumed limited test distilling on January 21, 2012 – with plans to support both column still and pot still distillation processes.
 However, since multi-year aging is required, their products will continue to use whiskey distilled elsewhere for some time to come.
 The company generally does not identify where in Kentucky its products are actually distilled, although it has been reported that most of their products have been distilled by the Heaven Hill Distillery, which has its company headquarters located close to the Willett Distillery Company.
 The two companies are located about a half mile from each other along the same road in Bardstown, Kentucky.